dev-plutolabs/plutopad/README.md

 ## 🔧 Features

-- Supports 16 digital buttons packed into a 2-byte data packet
+- Supports all PlutoPAD functionality: 16 digital buttons packed into a 2-byte data packet
-- Automatic reconnection if the PlutoPAD disconnects
+- Automatic reconnection if the PlutoPAD controller disconnects
 - User-defined callbacks for:
   - Button state changes
   - Connection events
   - Disconnection events
 - Human-readable button name lookup
-- Designed for ESP32 or Arduino boards using Bluetooth
+- Designed for projects with ESP32 or Arduino boards using Bluetooth
 - Optimised for microcontroller-based robotics projects

 ---